-Universal’s primary business has been declining for years as a supplier to a waning industry.
-Cigarette sales declined from a peak of 635.6 billion in 1981 to 203.7 billion in 2020.
-The combination of regulation and health concerns about cancer means it is unlikely the long-term decline will reverse.
+Universal’s primary business has been declining as a waning industry supplier for years.
+Cigarette sales declined from a peak of $635.6 billion in 1981 to $250.5 billion in 2022.
+The combination of regulation and health concerns about cancer means it is unlikely the long-term decline will reverse, even though the global tobacco market surprisingly grew in 2022.
 Furthermore, e-cigarettes and smokeless products provide more competition and are increasing sales.
 In turn, they have accelerated the long-term decline of cigarette sales.

-Universal’s revenue has decreased at a (-2.56%) CAGR in the past decade as a supplier to the cigarette manufacturers.
-Earnings per share have been volatile but are falling with a (-5.03%) CAGR in the past decade.
+Universal’s revenue has decreased at a (-1.50%) CAGR in the past decade as a supplier to cigarette manufacturers.
+Earnings per share have been volatile but are falling with a (-7.60%) CAGR in the past decade.
 Diluted earnings peaked at $5.25 per share in fiscal 2014.

 A strategic review in 2019 caused the company to move into non-tobacco industries.
 The company is growing through acquisitions of fruit and vegetable suppliers.
 Universal acquired FruitSmart and Silva in 2020 and Shank’s Extracts in 2021.

 The fruit and vegetable supply businesses are like the leaf tobacco business.
-However, this business has better long-term prospects than the leaf tobacco business, and thus it is likely Universal will continue growing through acquisition.
+However, this business has better long-term prospects than the leaf tobacco business, and thus, Universal will likely continue growing through acquisitions.